t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    select * from contact where sexe='F' and statut='Divorcée'
-        and naissance between '1984-%' and '1994-%';
+    select * from contact where sexe = 'F' and statut = 'Divorcée' and naissance between '1984-%' and '1994-%';
     ```
     ````